 SPF/DKIM settings do not impact your ability to receive inbound emails in Front.
 If your email channel uses SMTP forwarding, then once you have validated the channel in Front any emails received by that domain will appear in your Front inbox.

-Note: Wix, HostGator, SiteGround and Squarespace do not support creating the required MX record.
+Note: Wix, HostGator, and SiteGround do not support creating the required MX record.
 If you need to use one of these DNS providers, we recommending configuring custom SMTP for these channels to send mail via your own mail servers, using your existing DNS records.

 Gmail and Office 365 channels